CU-BDA-2020/LabResources/PyStanForBDA.md

 [quite a few similar lines follow...]
 ```

-In my Linux shell, I see:
+In a Linux shell, you may see a notification like this:

 ```bash
 INFO: deactivate-gxx_linux-64.sh made the following environmental changes: